 Fostering Innovation to Achieve the Sustainable Development Goals

 The Sustainable Development Goals (SDGs), which the United Nations and its member states have committed to, are the UN system's compass in responding to humanity's most pressing challenges.
-As a delegate to the UN Science, Technology and Innovation Forum for the SDGs, I seek to mainstream the role of technology, human-centered design and entrepreneurship towards the achievement of the SDGs.
+As a delegate to the UN Science, Technology and Innovation Forum for the SDGs, I seek to mainstream the role of technology entrepreneurship and human-centered design towards the achievement of the SDGs.

 There's plenty of untapped potential in how technology and business can help solve the systemic problems that the world is faced with.
-It is time to build and invest in more technology ventures that have baked in their DNA, from day one, the idea that companies exist to solve environmental and societal problems, and that generating profit is instrumental to achieving financial viability, and is not the sole goal of these companies.
-This is the cornerstone of my advocacy, which often leads to conversations on new practices, such as inclusive innovation for shared prosperity, and the institutional changes needed to diffuse such practices at scale.
+It is time to build and invest in more technology ventures that have baked in their DNA, from day one, the idea that companies exist to solve environmental and societal problems, and that generating profit is instrumental to achieving financial viability rather than being the sole goal of these companies.
+This is the cornerstone of my advocacy, which often leads to conversations about new practices, such as inclusive innovation for shared prosperity, and the institutional changes needed to diffuse such practices at scale.

 Shaping the Sustainable Development & Climate Agenda